 First and foremost – I strive to create honest imagery that reflect who my image collaborators (my clients <3) are in a way that makes them create a memory and reflect on it.
 Okay.
 I’m going to be honest.
 I don’t really care if you ever put a single photograph on the wall of your home.
 I really don’t.
 I’m a photographer and most of my walls are bare, but I have boxes and boxes full of sweet little memories that I absolutely love going through.
+I am the person that still goes home and digs through old photo albums from my childhood.
+I’m the person that loves the in between moments.
+I’m the person that is likely going to ask you accept the imperfections and see exactly how perfect those tiny imperfections make us all.
+I’m the person who is going to make long winded rants about body positivity and how we should all be in photographs as much as possible because it helps us see ourselves, accept who we are, and gain a deeper respect and understanding of our identities if we are open enough to allow it.
 If you’re someone who wants wall art, I’m 100% here for it, but I’m never going to push you to purchase prints or create wall art or do anything else with your images other than be in them & document your life.
 You are important and it should be a priority to document that.

 I picked up photography back in 2010 and have had a love affair ever since.
 I began my professional journey in the realm of families and have also moved into wedding photography, custom portraiture, boudoir & fashion work.
 I specialize in creating photographs of the real connection between people and their lives.
 Being a Denver lifestyle photographer allows me to find my clients in real moments rather than forced ones.
 I don’t believe in creating picture perfect moments because I believe connection in itself is perfect enough.
 I like to find the grit beneath because that’s usually were we are our true selves.